knnyczr/ES6-Classes/README.md

 ## Create your own Dogs!

+* touch a new file, in this repo name it dogs.js and be prepared to run it with node in the terminal
-Make your own imaginary dogs, tell them what kind of breed they are, give them a first name and tell them how old they are, and give them the ability to convert its age into human years.
+* Make your own imaginary dogs, tell them what kind of breed they are, give them a first name and tell them how old they are, and give them the ability to convert its age into human years.

 CHALLENEGE:
-* Create a method for when these adorable dogs are adopted, have the method accept a string to rename the dog.
+* Create a method for when these adorable dogs are adopted, have the method accept a *string* to *rename* the dog.

+## Create a for cars

+* touch a new file, in this repo name it cars.js and be prepared to run it with node in the terminal
+* Make a class for cars, tell me what brand these cars can be, give them a color, give them a year,
+* make it `honk()` and console.log all of it's attributes.
+* Give it one more method to change it color.